-Two key undecided senators say Kavanaugh FBI investigation 'very thorough'
+2 key undecided senators say Kavanaugh FBI investigation 'very thorough'

 Related Content

-- Two key undecided senators say Kavanaugh FBI investigation 'very thorough'
+- 2 key undecided senators say Kavanaugh FBI investigation 'very thorough'

 - FBI's Kavanaugh investigation: Where key people stand